iltersinavv/scstore/index.md

 ## Welcome to my website.

-I'm a developer and translater has 4 years of expreince on Scratch, Kodu Lab and a newly started expreince in GitHub.
+I'm a developer and translator has 4 years of expreince on Scratch, Kodu Lab and a newly started expreince in GitHub.
 To hire me, email iltersinav2b@outlook.com

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.